 Activity on the mailing lists has picked up quite a bit over the past few weeks - with posts ranging from installation problems to "how do I..." to feedback on improvements and additions.
 Fortunately, Peter Hirst of Open Social Sites has done an incredible job chipping in and answering quite a few of the support questions.
 This has really helped the team stay focused on development efforts - major kudos to Peter!

 We are also working hard on two consulting engagements - one for QuestBridge's 2007 Colllege Prep Scholarship program, and another for Selection Phase of The McConnell Foundation's Scholarship programs (in conjunction with CivicActions).
 Both of these projects give us the opportunity to improve the extensibility of CiviCRM for specific vertical markets/applications.

-Meanwhile, a number of issues and improvements...Read more
+Meanwhile, a number of issues and improvements have...Read more